FFVT Fellowship programme: Overview terms of funding

 Doctoral students fellowships cover €1,550 per month; subsidies €206; up to €1,500 for return travel and up to €834 for national travel for scientific purposes.

-The German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) is one of the leading research institutions and think tanks for global development and international cooperation worldwide.
+The German Institute of Development and Sustainability (IDOS) is one of the leading research institutions and think tanks for global development and international cooperation worldwide.
 It is located in the UN City of Bonn.

-DIE’s work is based on the interplay between research, policy advice and training.
-DIE is building bridges between theory and practice.
-Research at DIE is theory-based, empirically driven and application-oriented.
+IDOS’s work is based on the interplay between research, policy advice and training.
+IDOS is building bridges between theory and practice.
+Research at IDOS is theory-based, empirically driven and application-oriented.
 It provides the basis for the Institute’s policy advice activities that reach out to ministries, governments and international organisations.

 Experienced research fellows receive a honorarium of up to €3,000 per month; plus up to €1,400 for return travel; and up to €150 for national travel for scientific purposes.